syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Label offset in pixel**

-The `OffsetUnit` is set as pixel, the axis labels will be moved based on the provided logical pixel values in `LableOffset`.
+If the `OffsetUnit` is set as pixel, then the axis labels will be moved based on the provided logical pixel values in `LableOffset`.

 {% tabs %}